camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 com.example.Order retrievedOrder = (com.example.Order) retrievedTypedObjectValue.getValue();
 ```

 This again is equivalent to the Java-Object-based API.
 However, it is now possible to tell the engine which serialization format to use when persisting the value.
-For example, `ObjectValue typedObjectValue = Variables.objectValue(order).serializationDataFormat("application/x-java-serialized-object").create();` creates a value that gets serialized by the engine's built-in Java object serializer.
+For example, `ObjectValue typedObjectValue = Variables.objectValue(order).serializationDataFormat(Variables.SerializationDataFormats.JAVA).create();` creates a value that gets serialized by the engine's built-in Java object serializer.
 Also, a retrieved `ObjectValue` instance provides additional variable details:

 ```java
 // returns true